 Bewdley Orchids: Conservation in your garden

 For those not familiar with our native orchids, the scrolling photographs at the top of the page are all to be found in the wild, but sadly not very often.
 Growing them in your garden is the best thing you can do to help them.
-But never, ever dig them up, we grow them from seed, so they never compromise wild populations.
+But never, ever dig them up.
+We grow them from seed, so they never compromise wild populations.

 Our stock can be used to produce a naturalised meadow, or reintroduce plants into a landscape where they once thrived but have been lost.
 It is our aim to help enhance the biodiversity of gardens, meadows and orchards by encouraging the conservation of these plants.

-Many thanks to Dr D.C.Morgan for providing the header photograph on our Catalogue and Contact pages.
+Many thanks to Dr David Morgan for providing the header photograph on our Catalogue and Contact pages.

 We can supply plants in sterile culture (at least 5/jar) at £30, which you can pick up at any of the talks that we attend.
 Although we routinely take these to our talks, it is worth checking for availability if you would like something specific.
 At the moment all of our talks are carried out on Zoom, for which we are accepting bookings now.
 As soon as restrictions are lifted we will be back in person, with plants and books for you to look at and buy.

 Talks cover growing orchids in your garden and how we go about getting plants from seed to flowerpot.
 We also touch on the larger subject of culturing a garden meadow.
 If you would like a talk on garden orchids please get in touch via our contact page.

 We hope to see as many of you at our talks as possible.
 Don't forget that if you have any questions or queries, you can get in touch using the Contact page.